-If you aren’t familiar with a petit four, it is simply a bite size treat, which can be sweet or savoury.
+Petit four is a french word for a bite-size treat, which can be sweet or savoury.
 A petit four is something you might find at a high tea.
 Small, and often elegant, they can be enjoyed as an appetiser, dessert or simply an afternoon tea treat.

 These Strawberry and Chocolate Petit Fours may be two bites (depending on the size of your mouth, haha) but they’re the cutest things ever.
 Like chocolate layer cake in miniature, drizzled with chocolate, how can you not love them.